linode/apl-docs/docs/for-devs/get-started/lab-22.md

 Instrumenting code means you write code to expose information about the technical, business, and customer context.
 This information can then be collected and analyzed using Prometheus and Grafana.

-In this guide we will not dive into the way how to instrument your code.
-We will assume you have a container that exposes custom metrics and will show how the custom metrics can be collected and analysed.
+In this lab we'll not dive into the way how to instrument your code.
+We will use a container that exposes custom metrics and then show how the metrics can be collected and analysed.

 ## Create a Workload